Optimal $\delta$-Correct Best-Arm Selection for Heavy-Tailed Distributions: The Optimal Algorithm and its Guarantees

-We now propose a $\delta$-correct algorithm and show that its sample complexity matches the lower bound up to the first order as $\delta \rightarrow 0$.
-Recall that a $\delta$-correct algorithm has a sampling rule that at any stage, based on the information available, decides which arm to sample next.
-Further, it has a stopping rule, and at the stopping time it announces the arm with the largest mean while ensuring that the probability of incorrect assessment is at most a pre-specified $\delta \in (0,1)$.
+In this section, we propose a $\delta$-correct algorithm and show that its sample complexity matches the lower bound exactly as $\delta \rightarrow 0$.
+Recall that a $\delta$-correct algorithm has a \emph{sampling rule} that, at any stage, based on the information available, decides which arm to sample next.
+Further, it has a \emph{stopping rule} and, at the stopping time, it announces an estimate for the arm with the highest mean reward while ensuring that the probability of incorrect assessment is less than or equal to a pre-specified $\delta \in (0,1)$.
+We describe the proposed sampling and stopping rules in the following sections.

-It can be shown that if the distribution of the $K$ arms, $\mu$, is not known, but there exists an oracle that informs us the optimal \(t^*(\mu)\) that solve (\ref{eq:lb4}), then sampling arms to closely match the proportions \(t^*(\mu)\) leads to an asymptotically optimal algorithm (this can be seen, for instance, by using the stopping rule that is analogous to ours, and essentially repeating the arguments in our proof where approximations to \(t^*(\mu)\) are used).
-This suggests that the fraction of times a good algorithm pulls an arm \(j\) should converge to \(t^{*}_j(\mu)\).
-We propose a sampling rule to ensure this.
-Our stopping rule (discussed above (\ref{eq:beta})) relies on a generalized likelihood ratio statistic, taking sufficiently large value.